ardanlabs/gotraining/reading/design_guidelines.md

 #### Package-Oriented Design

+* Start with a Project that contains all the source code you need to build the products and services the Project owns.

+* Maintain each Project in a single repo.

+* Only break a Project up when developer productivity is a cost.

+* Breaking a Project into multiple projects comes with dependency costs.

 * In many languages folders are used to organize code, in Go folders are used to organize API's (packages).

 * Packages in Go provide API boundaries that should focus on solving one specific problem or a highly focused group of problems.